VediRago/Fragments/05_Portfolio/02_Narrative_Design_Case_Studies.md

 ### Example

-Kael and Sera misinterpret the Devaar family's actions because they only see fragments of the situation.
-The Devaars are also acting from incomplete knowledge while trying to save Erit.
-The tragedy grows from crossed intentions rather than simple villainy.
+Two characters misread the actions of a family trying to save their daughter.
+Both sides act from incomplete information, and the tragedy grows from crossed intentions rather than simple villainy.

 ### Result